cardano-scaling/hydra/security/RFP.md

 ### Artifact 1: Coordinated Hydra Head V1 Specification

 The Hydra Head protocol implementation derives from [Hydra: Fast Isomorphic State Channels](https://eprint.iacr.org/2020/299.pdf) in several ways.
-Especially some simplification have been introduced and generalizations removed.
+Especially some simplifications have been introduced and generalizations removed.

 The [Coordinated Hydra Head V1 specification](https://docs.google.com/document/d/1XQ0C7Ko3Ifo5a4TOcW1fDT8gMYryB54PCEgOiFaAwGE/) captures these deviations and also includes the "formal notation" of the actual transaction constraints (which are foregone in the original paper).
 Also, it details the L2 protocol logic for the **Coordinated** Head protocol - which is implemented in V1.